-"Understanding your emotions, controlling them, and understanding other people's might be the most important asset in working with others," said Eric Lupton, CEO of Life Saver Pool Fence.
+"Understanding your emotions, controlling them, and understanding other peoples' might be the most important asset in working with others," said Eric Lupton, CEO of Life Saver Pool Fence.

-What is emotional intelligence?
+What is emotional intelligence in business?

 Similarly, Rode noted that emotional intelligence "represents the intersection of emotions and general mental ability."

 "It can also be thought of as the extent to which one actively thinks about emotion or uses emotions as important information in a manner similar to other information, such as facts and opinions," Lupton added.

 Emotional intelligence, and its associated people skills, are crucial, because people are an important part of any business.
 Emotions, said Rode, are important pieces of information that must be considered in decision-making – even when that means knowing when you should tune them out.

 "While emotional intelligence includes the ability to use emotions to increase motivation and focus, it also includes the ability to detach from very powerful short-term emotions when needed to better focus on the tasks at hand," added Rode.